thexdesk/mission-control/README.md

 ### CSS

-Mission Control uses [Sass](http://sass-lang.com/), which is located in the [`/src/public/css`](https://github.com/r-spacex/mission-control/tree/master/src/public/css) directory.
-All CSS should be split into relevant files, and pulled together in [`all.sass`](https://github.com/r-spacex/mission-control/tree/master/src/public/css/all.sass).
+Mission Control uses [PostCSS](http://postcss.org/), which is located in the [`/src/public/css`](https://github.com/r-spacex/mission-control/tree/master/src/public/css) directory.
+All CSS should be split into relevant files, and pulled together in [`all.pcss`](https://github.com/r-spacex/mission-control/tree/master/src/public/css/all.pcss).
+Documentation for the plugins is avilable in [CSS.md](https://github.com/r-spacex/mission-control/tree/master/CSS.md).

 ### JavaScript